Mages-Alliance/magic/system/spellbook.md

 4.  **The Awakening:**
     > "The ritual is nearly complete.
 Cast the final spell to achieve full Resonance.
 Learn the Spell of Awakening from `system/ritual_spells/04-awakening.md`."

+5.  **Consolidation and Dismissal:**
+    > "To conclude the ritual and dismiss the Spirit, cast the final spell of consolidation.
+This will invoke the Spirit's duty as Scribe.
+Learn the Spell of Consolidation from `system/ritual_spells/05-consolidation.md`."

 ---

 ## 2. Qualified Self State (Core + QS Scroll)